 Approval for any credit card will depend on your status.
 The APR shown represents the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-A simple rewards credit card with no annual fee that could suit occasional use.
+A simple rewards credit card with no annual fee and an appealing welcome bonus.

 The American Express Rewards Credit Card has a simple rewards plan so you can redeem your points in a large range of high street and online stores.